Discover more from Kamui Whisky K.K. Newsletter

 The first investor came back in minutes with the signed addendum.
 A few seconds after that I got a notification from the bank that a transfer was received.
 His response was kind and to the point.
 No recriminations at all.

 The second and third investor both came back quickly as well; didn’t require any bigger apologies than I’d already given, didn’t have an anger, and were straightforward in helping me solve this.

 We were double lucky.
-We had gotten investment, which is a big win, and allowed Kamui Whisky to kick off.
+We had gotten investment, which is a big win, and allowed Kamui Whisky K.K. to kick off.
 But we also had kind and gracious investors.

 Alignment with Investors

 The way we had gone about finding our investors was paying off.
 We only approached three people.
 And all said yes.
 Except one, they were people I’d known for a while and knew their character to be good.
 Believe me when I say not all billionaires, or near-billionaires, are like that; I’ve met a couple that left you feeling very differently.

 When we’d asked them to invest we had clearly said there is no exit plan.
 We don’t ever plan to list Kamui Whisky K.K. through an IPO, nor do we ever want to sell.

 It is a business we are doing for other reasons: to create community, build dreams, strengthen local pride, and create meaningful jobs.
 It’s a family business we want to do with care, and craft, and love.
 Taking our time to not only make a great whisky, but also a great business with deep connection to the community, with a team that wants to make a difference.

 When I was first asking for the investment, I’d imagined this could be an.
 Why invest if you don’t expect to make a return?